 2003 Founded and promoted Legal Reform–Now! to improve our legal system by reducing the monopoly power of lawyers who today make up 82% of our three branches of government.
 Which results in constitutionally designed checks and balances among the three branches to be impossible.

-2007 Authored book Overcoming Legal Abuse as an American Entrepreneur chronicling the survival of his small business without a fair functioning legal system yet despite this becoming Houston’s oldest residential contractor.
+2007 Authored book Overcoming Legal Abuse as an American Entrepreneur chronicling the survival of his small business without a fair functioning legal system although despite this he became Houston’s oldest residential contractor.

 2007 Ran for the Republican nomination for President of the United States in a year-long campaign spending 100 days visiting 6,000 businesses in 242 towns in Iowa and New Hampshire emphasizing the overriding importance of the personal qualities necessary to perform the job well.
 Placed tenth among serious candidates, spending $36,000.